Wenbox/simple_kvstore/README.md

 In **tests/scenario3.cpp**, besides 5 begnign clients doing the same OPs as before, ther are 5 other faulty clients:
 * 2 faulty ones send wrong messages, either wrong request tag, or wrong key-value size.
 * 3 faulty ones connect to server and hold without sending anything.

+## What can be further optimized
+* B+ tree might be better for disk storage because of the data persistence issue.
+* Sharding: as the number of stored keys grow, the search complexity O(log n) is a big overhead.
+It would be better to shard the key space.
+* Cache: just another optimization to the above mentioned issue.
+* Periodically clean up the append-only file used for persistence.
+* Checksums and authentication for data integrity and security.
+* Multi-threading: although this will cause race condition, but some non-critical part can benifit from it without locks.
+For example combined with sharding so that every thread take responsibility of one partition.
+Also some dedicated threads dealing with IO is a good choice.